paulopatto/Splunka/README.md

 - 2. In home path this project you should download all dependencies with bundler `bundle install`
 - 3. After run bundler you should you database config, one example file is in config/database.yml.sample, maybe you want use it with `cp config/database.yml.sample config/database.yml`.
 - 4. After configured database you go run `bundle exec rake db:migrate` to generate ou database schema.
+- 5. This project manage frontend dependencies with [bower](https://bower.io/), to build dependencies use `bower install`

 To run tests you user `bundle exec rspec spec`, to run webserver use `bundle exec rails server`, you server should listen in http://localhost:3000/